Tandysony/blog/_posts/2018-04-07-sql-revisited.md

 ## Background

-Django, with its built-in ORM (Object Relational Mapping) and QuerySet, provides users an easy way to deal with relational database.
+Django, with its built-in `ORM` (Object Relational Mapping) and `QuerySet`, provides users an easy way to deal with relational database.
 You do not need to know SQL commands to perform database queries.
-In addition, `django-debug-toolbar` is available for your to inspect how the QuerySet are transformed into SQL commands, how much time each query command takes, and to improve the performance.
+In addition, `django-debug-toolbar` is available for your to inspect how the QuerySet are transformed into SQL commands and how much time each query command takes, to further improve the performance.

-To me, SQL queries are still useful skills for data processing and analyzing when working with relational databases.
-This post revisits some of the core SQL commands, thought there are many tools available for creating and managing database schemas, e.g., MySQL Workbench, SQL Sever Management Studio, Sequel Pro.
+To me, SQL queries are still useful for data processing and analyzing when working with relational databases.
+This post revisits some of the core SQL commands, thought there are many intuitive tools available for creating and managing database schemas and perform analytics, e.g., `MySQL Workbench`, `SQL Sever Management Studio`, `Sequel Pro`.

 ## Core SQL Commands

-The following SQL commands were written and tested with MySQL Workbench 6.2.
+The following SQL commands were written and tested with `MySQL Workbench 6.2`.

 #### - Create a database